 FeedOtter uses Marketo’s REST API.
 Different Marketo customers have different URLs for accessing the API, and FeedOtter needs those URLs in order to function correctly.

 The URL's specific to your account are located under Web Services in the admin menu.

 There is a section on the page called REST API with two values: Endpoint and Identity.
-FeedOtter only need the URL labeled Endpoint.
+FeedOtter only needs the URL labeled Endpoint.

-Configuration in Marketo is complete and you should have the four values FeedOtter requires for a successful integration:
+Configuration in Marketo is complete and you should have the three values FeedOtter requires for a successful integration:

 You can access your Marketo connection settings at any time by clicking on your email in the upper-right of FeedOtter and choosing Settings > Connections.

 At this point the Marketo integration is complete and your Marketo account can now communicate with FeedOtter.

 This allows you to automate and streamline routine email creation using FeedOtter's powerful email automation tools.